Using gcloud for Virtual Machines

 Initializing the gcloud CLI

-Once you have downloaded and installed the gcloud CLI program, you need to initialize it on your local machine.
-Scroll down the install page to the section titled Initializing the gcloud CLI.
-In your terminal/command prompt, run the initialization command.
+Regardless if you're using macOS or Windows, you will now initialize your Google Cloud installation the same way.
+First, scroll down the install page to the section titled Initializing the gcloud CLI.
+In your terminal, run the initialization command.
 Per the instructions at the above page, it should be something like so:

 gcloud init